Technology-for-the-Poorest-Billion/2024-LiFETIME/www/index.md

 ---
-GM2 — Technology for the poorest billion
+title: "GM2 — Technology for the poorest billion"
-Amy Gibbon and Joe Garvey
+author: "Amy Gibbon and Joe Garvey"
 ---
 # Model design for cell health testing of lithium ion batteries for second life use